 Explainability is a potential stumbling block to using AI in industries that operate under strict regulatory compliance requirements.
 For example, financial institutions in the United States operate under regulations that require them to explain their credit-issuing decisions.
 When a decision to refuse credit is made by AI programming, however, it can be difficult to explain how the decision was arrived at because the AI tools used to make such decisions operate by teasing out subtle correlations between thousands of variables.
 When the decision-making process cannot be explained, the program may be referred to as black box AI.

-The European Union's General Data Protection Regulation (GDPR) puts strict limits on how enterprises can use consumer data, which impedes the training and functionality of many consumer-facing AI applications.
+The European Union's General Data Protection Regulation (GDPR) is considering AI regulations.
+GDPR's strict limits on how enterprises can use consumer data already limits the training and functionality of many consumer-facing AI applications.

 Crafting laws to regulate AI will not be easy, in part because AI comprises a variety of technologies that companies use for different ends, and partly because regulations can come at the cost of AI progress and development.
-The rapid evolution of AI technologies is another obstacle to forming meaningful regulation of AI.
-Technology breakthroughs and novel applications can make existing laws instantly obsolete.
-For example, existing laws regulating the privacy of conversations and recorded conversations do not cover the challenge posed by voice assistants like Amazon's Alexa and Apple's Siri that gather but do not distribute conversation -- except to the companies' technology teams which use it to improve machine learning algorithms.
+The rapid evolution of AI technologies is another obstacle to forming meaningful regulation of AI, as are the challenges presented by AI's lack of transparency that make it difficult to see how the algorithms reach their results.
+Moreover, technology breakthroughs and novel applications such as ChatGPT and Dall-E can make existing laws instantly obsolete.
 And, of course, the laws that governments do manage to craft to regulate AI don't stop criminals from using the technology with malicious intent.

 What is the history of AI?